hphelion/documentation/commercial/GA1/ceilometer/commerical.services-reporting-RBAC.md

 	}

 ##Writing a Policy {#write_policy}
-The Policy Engine capabilities are as expressible using this set of rules and guidelines.
+The Policy Engine capabilities are as expressible using a set of rules and guidelines.
+For a complete reference, please see the [OSLO policy documentation](https://github.com/openstack/oslo-incubator/blob/master/openstack/common/policy.py).

 Policies can be expressed in one of two forms: A list of lists, or a string written in the new policy language.

-In the list-of-lists representation, each check inside the innermost list is combined as with an **and** conjunction - for that check to pass, **all** the specified checks must pass.
+In the list-of-lists representation, each check inside the innermost list is combined with an **and** conjunction - for that check to pass, **all** the specified checks must pass.
 These innermost lists are then combined as with an **or** conjunction.

 As an example, take the following rule, expressed in the list-of-lists representation: